-Private Turkish investor plans to build a Thermal Power Plant near Bulgaria29.
-November 2012. / SEE Energy News
+Private Turkish investor plans to build a Thermal Power Plant near Bulgaria, SEE Energy News

 A private Turkish investor wants to build a Thermal Power Plant with a coal port just several kilometers away from the border with Bulgaria, according to Bulgarian President, Rosen Plevneliev.